mackenziewritescode/calculator/README.md

 So, how does this calculator work?
 In a word, differently.

 Instead of storing two numbers and an operator, it stores two strings of formulas and an output.
 There's one formula for computing, in my code written simply as `formula`, but for clarity's sake we'll call it `compFormula`, and the formula that gets printed out to the formula display, `displayFormula`. `displayFormula` uses characters like "×" and "÷", and percentages look like "10%".
 This corresponds directly with the input of the user. `compFormula` on the other hand uses typical operators used for computing in coding like "\*" and "/".
 It also replaces percentages with the actual value divided by 100, so "0.1" instead of "10%".
-This means that
+This means that formula can be computed using JavaScript's `eval()` function, and that function is executed every time a button is pressed to print out in the display.

 Let's look at the unique case of percentages for a moment, because I think it's **SUPER** interesting.
 If we were using the traditional method of writting a caluculator described above, all we would need to do is divide `Arg2` by 100.
 But because we're working with a potentially long string with multiple numbers and operators, we need to extract the last number from `compFormula` and replace it with `Num/100`.
 This takes a few steps.
 First we convert the formula to an array of numbers split wherever there are operators, called `numArr`: